Vaccination of children in Norway

 When and where to vaccinate

 Vaccination usually begins when a child is six weeks old.
 Since several of the diseases affect younger children the hardest, delays should be avoided.
-The vaccines will be delivered through your local health center.
+The vaccines will be delivered through your local health centre.
 Booster doses are given when the child has reached school age - through the public health nurse at your childs’ school.

 The vaccines included in the childhood vaccination program is an offer free of charge up to 20 years of age.